Quid Pro Quo Sexual Harassment

 Likewise, you have a case if you refused the advances.
 The law is intended to protect from employers using their power over people to obtain sexual favors.
 If you were the victim of an attempt to do so, you have been harassed.

-Console Mattiacci Law, LLC ǀ Philadelphia Quid Pro Quo Harassment Lawyers
+Console Mattiacci Law, LLC ǀ Philadelphia and New Jersey Quid Pro Quo Harassment Lawyers

 "...I am truly grateful for all of the help, assistance, understanding and professional skills garnered on my behalf during this time.